NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Helix Midnight Elite Corner Close

-The cover has a zipper on half of the mattress to allow you to insert or remove the topper.
+The cover has a zipper on half of the mattress to allow you to insert or remove the top grouping of comfort materials.

 Helix recommends spot-cleaning the cover as needed.
 The cover is not machine washable, nor can you remove it entirely from the top of the mattress.